dannydez/ezconfig_manager/README.md

 Drush cex automatically adds all the files defined in the `$config['environment_config']['copy']` in the config directories (except sync).

+There is a possibility to exclude single config files using the `$config['environment_config']['exclude_config']` all files in this array will removed from the sync directory.

+There is a possibility to exclude modules using the `$config['environment_config']['exclude_modules']`  all files of these modules will be removed from the sync directory and the module will be removed from the core.extension.yml.

 You can change the specific config using `admin/config/development/configuration/environment/config`